mboleary/arch-ansible-test/README.md

 ## Running

+Provisioning is split into 2 groups; `bootstrap` and `ansible`.

+If creating a VM for testing, ensure that it's configured to use UEFI instead of BIOS.
+### Bootstrap
+This collection is meant to provision a system from nothing, and get it into a usable state.

 Before the playbook can be run on a fresh system, the following must be done:

 1. Run `ssh-copy-id root@<hostname>` to copy the ssh keys to the host